-Changes in size or shape of the breast On its own, pain in your breasts is not usually a sign of breast cancer.
+Changes in size or shape of the breast

+On its own, pain in your breasts is not usually a sign of breast cancer.
 But look out for pain in your breast or armpit that's there all or almost all the time.

 These illustrations are meant as a guide.
 Check anything that looks or feels different for you with a GP.

+ALL YOU NEED TO REMEMBER IS TLC

+- Touch your breasts

+- Look for changes

-ALL YOU NEED TO REMEMBER IS TLC TOUCH your breasts LOOK for changes CHECK any new or unusual changes with a GP Breast cancer is most common in women over 50.
+- Check anything new or unusual with a GP

+Breast cancer is most common in women over 50.
 While uncommon, it can also affect younger women.

 Men can also get breast cancer, but this is very rare.

 Get into the habit of regularly checking your breasts.

-WE'RE HERE FOR YOU We want everyone to have the confidence to check their breasts and report any new or unusual changes.
+WE'RE HERE FOR YOU

+We want everyone to have the confidence to check their breasts and report any new or unusual changes.

 If you have any questions or worries about your breasts or breast cancer, call us free and confidentially.
-0808 800 6000

-BREAST CANCER NOW The research & support charity © Breast Cancer Now, October 2024, Edition 6, next planned review 2026.
-BCC211
+© Breast Cancer Now, July 2021, BCC211 Edition 5, next planned review 2023

-Patient Information Forum Breast Cancer Now is a company limited by guarantee registered in England (9347608) and a charity registered in England and Wales (1160558), Scotland (SC045584) and Isle of Man (1200).
-Registered Office: Fifth Floor, Ibex House, 42-47 Minories, London EC3N 1DY
+Patient Information Forum

+Breast Cancer Now is a company limited by guarantee registered in England (9347608) and a charity registered in England and Wales (160558), Scotland (SC045584) and Isle of Man (1200).
+Registered Office: Fifth Floor, Ibex House.
+42-47 Minories.
+London EG3N 1DY.